Skip to main content

 Essentials

-The California Department of Education (CDE) staff create maps that combine school and district information with data from other sources to answer spatially related questions such as:
+The California Department of Education (CDE) staff create maps and perform spatial analysis to answer spatially related questions such as:

-Who are the legislators that represent my school district area?
+• Who are the legislators that represent my school district?

-GIS analysis helps us better understand data relationships and provides actionable results that can inform education policy decisions.
+GIS analysis helps us better understand data patterns and relationships.
+It provides actionable insights and results that can be used to help inform education policy decisions.

 Geo Hub

-The Geo HubExternal link opens in new window or tab. is a new online data sharing platform that provides the public and researchers with a single point of access to the CDE’s mapping resources
+The Geo HubExternal link opens in new window or tab. is an online data sharing platform that provides the public and researchers with a single point of access to the CDE’s mapping resources.

 The CDE’s statewide collection of authoritative GIS data is available for public use and is accessible through the Geo Hub.
 The school and district layers include the most current student demographic and performance data elements from the CDE’s data collections.
-The available content can be previewed within the Geo Hub and downloaded in GIS compatible formats or as spreadsheets for non-GIS users.
+The available content can be previewed within the Geo Hub, and downloaded in GIS compatible formats or as spreadsheets.

-The web maps and interactive applications showcased through the Geo Hub highlight the various ways in which the CDE uses GIS technology and spatial analysis to better understand the condition of public education in California.
+The interactive web maps and applications hosted on the Geo Hub highlight many of the ways that the CDE uses GIS technology and spatial analysis to better understand the conditions of public education in California.

 An interactive online mapping tool for sharing school and district accountability data.